 Civilians living in 'grey zones' usually face the greatest threats to their civil and political rights.
 In Kashmir, families regularly have to negotiate financial demands from both security forces and militants.
 Yet, complying with either party increases their risk of being targeted by the other side.
 Similarly, in Nepal, villagers in areas where the Maoists and the Nepali police are present experience exploitation by both sides.
 They are visited by police during the daytime calling for food and alcohol, and at night by the Maoists, who make further demands.
 Overall, the impoverishment that such demands can create has contributed to the migration of villagers from rural districts.
 In addition, service provision is generally worse in such grey zones in Nepal than in places where one or other side has clear control - professional health workers and teachers are less likely to remain in their posts, funding is often blocked and the delivery of materials erratic or non-existent.
-In Sri Lanka, areas of the east are effectively 'grey zones' with control shifting back and forth between the LTTE and government forces at different times of the day.
+In Sri Lanka, areas of the east are effectively 'grey zones' which may be controlled by different forces at different times of the day.
 This has caused immense insecurity leading to daily displacement as villagers go into the jungle to sleep and return to their homes in the morning, sometimes finding them looted.